OpenStackOnRaPi/ostackinstall/README.md

 $ sudo chown $USER:$USER /etc/kolla
 ```

-  * Copy globals.yml and passwords.yml to /etc/kolla directory, and kolla-ansible inventory files to our working directory.
+  * Copy globals.yml and passwords.yml to /etc/kolla directory, and kolla-ansible inventory file to our working directory.
 We will configure these file for our deployment soon.

     We remind ```~/labs/ostack``` is current working directory.